Monday, 8 March 2021

 That's why I'm such a fan of the front roof large panel setup - it's easy.

 Now let's talk about specific controllers, and monitoring and display.
 Your pre 95 classic Hymer will have the usual twin meters mounted in a panel.
 One meter gives voltage, and the other (the famous STROM meter!) displays power in amps.
 The power meter should go into green when the battery is receiving power, and red when you are using power.
 So far so good.
 But the problem is that solar systems were never fitted as standard at the factory by Hymer - they were always fitted by dealers or owners.
 And due to an idiosyncrasy of the electrical design of the Hymer 12v battery system, the circuit that drives the Strom power meter is buried deep behind the fuse panel.
 The result is that if you connect your solar controller (or anything else for that matter) directly to the battery terminals - any power that flows in and out through that connection, will NOT be displayed on the Strom meter.
 It is possible to have a solar system that displays on the Strom meter, but to do so you have to connect the cable to a specific terminal which is located behind the fuse box under the dash.
 It is quite an awkward job, and most owners, even dealers, just never bothered.
-The main reason for this is that most controllers have their own display, so although the solar power going into the battery would not show on the Strom meter, it would show on the display of the controller, so you could at least know that your solar is working and doing its job.
+The main reason for this is that most controllers have their own display (and nowadays maybe an app) so although the solar power going into the battery would not show on the Strom meter, it would show on the display of the controller, so you could at least know that your solar is working and doing its job.

 But the downside of this, is that you have to mount the solar controller where you can actually see it.
 This isn't always convenient, and for this reason, you can get solar controllers with remote displays.
 But even with a display of solar power on the controller, you then have to look at the Strom meter to see how much power you are using at night, or getting while hooked up.